DangerousFreedom1984/monero_inflation_checker/README.md

 ## Contact

-Please feel free to reach out at monero-inflation-checker@protonmail.com
+Feel free to reach out at monero-inflation-checker@protonmail.com

 If you think that this work taught you something or if you want to see it growing, please consider donating to:
 42ABfi8JdQTjbByuCHiP2fLzScit6tKGh8nhXWvdjwYv4NBEgdZ85hrVF34h2gGU8K76UBEp1mxz1VT4DbGkqNutQW9EXHj